 Musically, this version is a better track with more polish than the slower, rougher original demo.
-The finished track realizes the potential of the original with a drive and an edge that’s lacking from the demo version.
-That’s not to say that “Teacher, Teacher” wouldn’t have eventually been polished and produced to sound like “The Hero’s Return” — many of those early demo tracks went through significant changes throughout the sessions.
+The finished track realizes the potential of the original with a drive and an edge that is lacking from the demo version.
+That is not to say that “Teacher, Teacher” would not have eventually been polished and produced to sound like “The Hero’s Return” — many of those early demo tracks went through significant changes throughout the sessions.

-The album version of “The Hero’s Return” is written in the voice of the teacher and deals more about bitterness and isolation of someone who has seen combat and less about his frustrations with his students at school.
+The album version of “The Hero’s Return” is written in the voice of the teacher and deals more with the bitterness and isolation of someone who has seen combat and less about his frustrations with his students at school.
 Here the song fleshes out a deeper backstory including problems at home and memories of the war.
-This shortened version fits well into The Final Cut narrative, and it’s more difficult to see how this version would fit into the story of The Wall.
+This shortened version fits well into The Final Cut narrative, and it is more difficult to see how this version would fit into the story of The Wall.

 The Hero’s Return (Part 1)

 Trying to clout these little ingrates into shape.

 When I was their age all the lights went out.

 There was no time to whine or mope about.